-The ambience is undeniably homely, serene and relaxing, with reception rooms that are perfect for your whole group to gather together and socialise, or for more intimate soirees.
+The Old Rectory is a big and homely place; it feels so serene and relaxing, with reception rooms that are perfect for your whole group to gather together and socialise, or for more intimate soirees.
 Traditional furnishings and woodburning stoves add a certain warmth - you'll find inviting spots to curl up on the sofa with a favourite book, or for a cosy chat by the fire.

 The bedroom suites are all named after the rectors and their wives who have lived in the house over the years; a nod to times past and to the happy role The Old Rectory has played in family life.
 Considerable thought has gone into ensuring the ensuite bathrooms are especially relaxing, with well chosen furnishings and soothing colours; lie back in a bath full of bubbles and look out on the beautiful countryside, it's bliss.
 Easy to see why it often gets booked to tie in with celebrations and weddings held at nearby St Audries Park.